 Detached ODL Label (for Operations)

 MEDA instrument EDRs will be generated by JPL’s instrument Data System (IDS).
-All products will be comprised of two files: the table data file (.tab) and a detached VICAR label in ODL format.
+All products will be comprised of two files: the table data file (.csv) and a detached VICAR label (.lbl) in ODL format.

 The table file is in CSV format and contains the actual MEDA measurements.
 Each table file has one corresponding label: the detached VICAR label (used during operations).
 A detached PDS4 label, which is used for archiving the data at the PDS is generated from the VICAR label during production to ensure consistency between them.
 Although the two labels’ formats differ significantly, both labels contain the same semantic content and can be used interchangeably.